INVESTING IN NORTH CAROLINA’S FAMILIES & FUTURE

 3) Make owning a car more affordable.
 State politicians have made it more expensive to drive to work and take your kids to school.
 They raised gas taxes, increased DMV fees, added new sales taxes to many car repairs and are installing toll lanes on highways without community support.

 Saving for college is a difficult task for any family and student debt is a burden on young families trying to buy a first house, save for retirement and achieve financial stability.
 Fortunately, the state can do a lot to help.

 By reinstating tax deductions for 529 plans and keeping tuition low at state colleges and universities, the state can keep college affordable.

 By offering options to refinance student debt, the state has an opportunity to help young families gain financial stability faster, buy a home, and begin saving for retirement or college expenses for their children.

-Making North Carolina affordable, with good schools and a high quality of life is the recipe necessary to make our state truly family-friendly.
+Making North Carolina open and affordable, with good schools, clean water and a high quality of life is the recipe necessary to make our state truly family-friendly.

 For more information, please contact NC Families First at: